 Oral cancer is a deadly cancer that is often not diagnosed until it has progressed into advanced stages.
 Oral cancer can include cancer of the mouth, throat, tongue, and lips.
 Early detection and diagnosis greatly increases a patient’s chance of survival.
-When you visit us at Chetan Parikh, DMD, MDS for your regular dental exam, our knowledgeable dentist and dental team will check for the signs of oral cancer.
+When you visit us at Chetan Parikh, DMD, MDS, DABDSM for your regular dental exam, our knowledgeable dentist and dental team will check for the signs of oral cancer.
 You may be at increased risk for oral cancer if you smoke or use tobacco, abuse alcohol, or have been exposed to HPV (human papillomavirus).
 Twenty-five percent of all oral cancer victims, however, have no known risk factors.
 This makes regular screenings even more essential.

 How do you treat oral cancer?